Can I have tinted windows on my vehicle?

 It is illegal to sell, offer for sale, or install glass that does not comply with this law.
 It is illegal to operate a vehicle with glass that does not comply with this law.

-NYS Health department regulations specify that only the following medical conditions may be used to justify an exemption from the limits on light transmittance.
+Effective December 20, 2017, NYS Health department regulations have been updated to specify additional medical conditions that may qualify for an exemption from the limits on light transmittance.
 If you have one of the medical conditions below that require you to have tinted vehicle windows, you may request an exemption from the law using the Application for Tinted Window Exemption (MV-80W).